informatics-isi-edu/ermrest/api-doc/model/naming.md

 This named constraint has a representation which summarizes its set of constituent key columns.
 The meaning of a key constraint is that the combination of listed columns must be a unique identifier for rows in the table, i.e. no two rows can share the same combination of values for those columns.

+ERMrest also supports pseudo-keys on views, which allow the uniqueness properties of views to be asserted both for clients introspecting the catalog model and for ERMrest itself to reason about queries on the view.
+Psuedo-keys are chosen automatically when an authorized client creates a key constraint on a view, while real database constraints are used when the client creates a key constraint on a table.

+  - *NOTE* pseudo-keys are advisory, *not enforced* in the database, and *not validated* by ERMrest.
+A client SHOULD NOT assert inaccurate psuedo-key constraints as it could mislead other clients who introspect the schema or lead to unexpected query results as ERMrest formulates relational queries assuming the constraints are true.
+  - Future ERMrest releases MAY enforce validation on psuedo-keys so clients SHOULD NOT depend on the ability to create inaccurate psuedo-constraints.

 Additionally, a composite resource summarizes all existing key constraints on one table for convenient discovery and bulk retrieval:

 - _service_ `/catalog/` _cid_ `/schema/` _schema name_ `/table/` _table name_ `/key`